Test Category: Specialist BiochemistryToxicology

 Sample Type:

-2mL of EDTA whole blood or 1mL of plasma or serum is required.Complex Reference Range:Therapeutic range (epilepsy): 1-4 mg/L
+EDTA plasma or serum.
+SST gel tubes are permitted.Complex Reference Range:Therapeutic range (epilepsy): 1-4 mg/L

 Maximum drug efficacy (bipolar disorder): 3-14 mg/L